DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 ### Testing

 #### Method 1 - Measuring Voltage

-We measured the voltage across the capacitor
+We measured the voltage across the capacitor using the

 | Time   | Voltage |